 Q: How do you get there?
 Where is it on Route 40?

-A: We detail how to reach it below, and also oun our page about Ruta 40's Segment from San Antonio de los Cobres to Cachi
+A: We detail how to reach it below.
+Also see our Ruta 40's Segment from San Antonio de los Cobres to Cachi webpage.

 Driving across the Abra de Acay

 From North to South, from San Antonio de los Cobres